Ben-Ortiz/GroupmeFantasyFootballBot/README.md

 - Consolation prize command
     - Winner of consolation ladder
 - ✅ Check if trying to get info on future weekly and to not give info yet if that week is not over.
+- Schedule the weekly to trigger every Wednesday for current week and the survival bowl automatically

 # What to do when new season starts
 - Will add this in future but most likely have to edit config file. create a new bot, get new bot id, enter new league id, and enter new year